stevepowell99/CausalMapFunctions/README.md

 These functions are used in the [Causal Map Viewer](https://causalmap.shinyapps.io/CausalMapViewer/) and are similar to those used in the [Causal Map app](http://causalmap.app).
 In our roadmap, these functions will eventually replace their counterparts in the Causal Map app.

-The main functions input and output [tidygraph](https://github.com/thomasp85/tidygraph) graphs.
+The main functions input and output augmented [tidygraph](https://github.com/thomasp85/tidygraph) graphs.

-There are many existing tools for analysing systems diagrams and also undirected graphs, we identified a need for a tool for analysing the kind of causal maps produced in evaluation research such as programme theories where

-- text labels may be long and are important because they may be used for searching and filtering
-- there may be many links between pairs of factors which should sometimes merged and sometimes not
-- the main focus is often on a flow of influence from a small set of intervention variables to a small set of focused variables downstream of them, such as key outcomes.

 The package defines a kind of object called a tidymap which is just a tidygraph but with an additional statements table stored as an attribute.
+Statement tables are used in Causal Map as the underlying data which is to be coded into causal links.
+So each link refers to a quote from a particular statement.
+Statements are optional and this package can be used without them.
-(You might expect an `activate(statements)` command but this is not implemented yet.
+(If you know Tidygraph, You might expect an `activate(statements)` command but this is not implemented yet.)

+In this package, nodes are called `factors` and the edges are called `links`.

+## Motivation

+There are many existing tools for analysing systems diagrams and also undirected graphs, we identified a need for a tool for analysing the kind of causal maps produced in evaluation research such as programme theories where:

+- there may be many causal factors, with long text labels
+- the text labels are important because they may be used for searching and filtering
+- causal factors may be nested into causal hierarchies
+- there may be many co-terminal links between pairs of factors which should sometimes merged and sometimes not
+- the main focus is often on a flow of influence from a small set of intervention variables to a small set of focused variables downstream of them, such as key outcomes

+## Features

+- As well as an interactive map, the package wraps DiagrammeR and igraph to produce left-to-right layouts which are particularly suitable for directed maps.
+- The new metric `Path robustness` is implemented alongside familiar node and graph metrics.
+- For hierarchical coding, tools are provided to zoom in and out of individual hierarchies and entire maps.

+## How it works

-Filters (manipulate, calculate, hide, combine...) are implemented as as successive operations on a tidymap.
-All these operations do not actually change the data (that comes later; everything atm is read-only).
+A family of functions `pipe_*` are provided (manipulate, calculate, hide, combine...) to implement successive filtering operations on a tidymap.
+All these operations do not actually change the data.

 So you import/load data as a tidymap and all your work steps are then just applying successive filters.

-Each filter returns another tidymap, suitably filtered etc.
+Each filter returns another tidymap, suitably filtered.

-Similarly, we create our outputs (maps, tables, reports) with filters which turn a tidymap into a map or a table.

-All of these filters are R functions.

 All of these filters can be produced and edited either in a chain of actual R functions or in the simplified format which is processed by the parser.